+Sheshatshiu

-- Minimum mesh size of 3 inches and maximum mesh size of 4 inches - For Sheshatshiu, the fishing season extends from May 15 to September 15 - Fishing is permitted from Fish Cove Point, north to Cape Harrison, including Lake Melville and the inland waters of Little Lake and Grand Lake in Upper Lake Melville - Fishing activity in tidal waters does not occur outside the waters of Upper Lake Melville in the Kenamu River-Sheshatshiu areas - For Natuashish, the fishing season extends from May 15 to August 31 - Fishing is permitted in the tidal waters extending north and east from Cape Harrigan inclusive of Big Bay and south and east of Anaktalik Bay inclusive of Analtalik and Anktalik Bays including the inland waters of Sango Pond and Big Sango Lake - 2,000 tags were issued: 1,500 for Sheshatshiu and 500 for Natuashish
+- Minimum mesh size of 3 inches and maximum mesh size of 4 inches - The area of Lake Melville inside a line drawn from Point Epinette to Seal Point (The Kenamu Zone), the maximum length of net permitted per household is 25 fathoms.
+Fishers may have 2 nets where each net is a maximum of 12.5 fathoms. - Outside of the Kenamu Zone, designates are permitted to use up to a maximum of 37.5 fathoms of net which can be either 3 nets of 12.5 fathoms "OR" two nets comprised of one of 25 fathoms and one of 12.5 fathoms. - Fishing season extends from June 15 to September 15 - Fishing is permitted from Fish Cove Point, north to Cape Harrison, including Lake Melville and the inland waters of Little Lake and Grand Lake in Upper Lake Melville - Fishing activity in tidal waters does not occur outside the waters of Upper Lake Melville in the Kenamu River-Sheshatshiu areas

+Natuashish

+- Minimum mesh size of 3.5 inches and maximum mesh size of 5 inches - The maximum length of net permitted per household is 25 fathoms.
+Fishers may

+- have 2 nets where each net is a maximum of 12.5 fathoms. - Fishing season extends from May 15 to August 31 - Fishing is permitted in the tidal waters extending north and east from Cape Harrigan inclusive of Big Bay and south and east of Anaktalik Bay inclusive of Analtalik and Anktalik Bays including the inland waters of Sango Pond and Big Sango Lake

+2,500 tags were issued: 2,000 for Sheshatshiu and 500 for Natuashish.